Carnivore Diet Food List: What to Eat On the Carnivore Diet

 An exclusively animal product carnivore diet might sound restricting, but as you’ll see, there’s a surprising variety of carnivore diet foods that can make it on your shopping list.

 In this article, we’ll explore what to eat on a carnivore diet, along with the macro and micronutrient properties of the most nutritional animal-based foods.

 This carnivore diet food list is here to help you formulate the most nutritiously robust diet to meet your personal health goals.

 Table of Contents

 The carnivore diet is among the simplest diets out there.
 As its name implies, the carnivore diet means eating 100% animal foods.
 No fruits, vegetables, bread, grain, nuts, or seeds.
 All foods must be sourced from animals.
-So people even take it so far as only using animal based products on their skin!
+Some people even take it so far as only using animal-based products on their skin!

 The carnivorous way of eating may seem unorthodox, but it’s actually based on how our ancestors ate for 2 million years.
 The low-calorie superfoods touted today simply wouldn’t have been worth the effort to the hunter-gatherers of millennia past.